What it is

 • The school principal

-• Annual education goals for the child and how the school will track progress
+• Annual education goals and how the school will track progress

-• The services the child will get — this may include special education, related, supplementary, and extended school year services
+• The services the child will get, including special education and related services

 • How the child will participate in standardized tests